 Inspire Brands is the umbrella group formed in 2018 following the purchase by Arby's of restaurant rival Buffalo Wild Wings.
-Both brands are among the Top 20 US chains by system sales.
+Both brands are among the Top 20 US chains by system sales, and the group has continued to add aggessively to its brand portfolio.
 Arby's is best-known for freshly sliced hot roast beef sandwiches served burger-style in a round bun with curly fries.
 More recently it has expanded its menu into other meats, toasted subs and a variety of other deli-style meal items.
-NRN estimated US system sales of $3.6bn in 2017, putting the chain a distant second behind Subway in the limited service sandwich segment.
+NRN estimated US system sales of $3.9bn in 2018, putting the chain a distant second behind Subway in the limited service sandwich segment.
 It has 3,300 outlets in the US and a small but growing international presence, mainly in Canada but also Turkey and the Middle East.
 The business was owned for several years by investment group Triarc, but following the acquisition of larger chain Wendy's in 2008, the Arby's business became increasingly overshadowed.
 It was sold to private equity fund Roark Capital in 2011, and performance has improved significantly.
-In 2017, Roark funded the $2.9bn buyout of publicly quoted sports bar chain Buffalo Wild Wings (system sales of $3.75bn in 2017 from 1,200 US outlets).
+In 2017, Roark funded the $2.9bn buyout of publicly quoted sports bar chain Buffalo Wild Wings (system sales of $3.8bn in 2018 from 1,200 US outlets).
 They are accompanied by emerging TexMex chain Rusty Taco.
 Later in 2018, Inspire agreed to buy burger chain Sonic for $2.3bn.
-Once completed, combined system sales for Inspire's brands will top $12bn.
-Parent Roark also owns several other foodservice businesses including CKE (Carl's Jr & Hardee's) and Jimmy John's.
-They all operate separately.
+That is now the group's biggest business with system sales of $4.4bn.
+Subway rival Jimmy John's, already owned by parent Roark, transferred into Inspire in 2019, adding another $2.1bn in system sales.
+Roark also owns CKE (Carl's Jr & Hardee's), which operate separately.
 Arby's was founded in 1964 by brothers Leroy and Forest Raffel, already well-experienced in the food service business.
 The name was actually inspired by the initials for Raffel Brothers - or RB - but most customers have always assumed it stands for Roast Beef.
 Paul Brown is CEO of Inspire Brands.
 Jim Taylor succeeded Rob Lynch as president of Arby's in 2019.
 John Bowie is COO of Buffalo Wild Wings.

 Capsule checked 18th August 2018